-Up to 15 October 2012, there are more than 750 "likes" on the "支持蒲台郊野公園 Support Po Toi Country Park" Facebook Page38.
-Many members of the public showed their concern on the island and shared their views and findings on the facebook page.
+As of 27 April 2015, there are more than 1300 "likes" on the "支持蒲台郊野公園 Support Po Toi Country Park" Facebook Page42.
+Many members of the public showed their concern on Po Toi and shared their views and findings on the Facebook page.
+Moreover, more than 7,000 people participated in the online petition initiated by the HKBWS, mainly showing their concerns on the zonings proposed in the Draft Po Toi Islands OZP and their support in designation of Po Toi Islands as Country Park.